-QEH has given substantial financial help towards the education of boys in Bristol since its foundation in 1590.
-It continues to provide a first class education for boys whose families would otherwise not be able to find the funds to pay for it.
+QEH has given substantial financial help towards the education of its pupils in Bristol since its foundation in 1590.
+The school is committed to broadening access by offering eligible parents/guardians means-tested financial support with school fees.
+It continues to provide a first class education to its pupils, including children whose families would otherwise not be able to afford the fees.

 The school provides bursaries at 11+ onwards.
-In addition to its own resources, support comes from the John James Foundation (a Bristol-based charity), the QEH Elizabethan Society and friends of the school.
+In addition to its own resources, support comes from a number of other sources, including the John James Foundation (a Bristol-based charity), the QEH Elizabethan Society and friends of the school.
 Bursaries are means-tested and up to 100% assistance towards fees may be available.

 Applications for assistance must be submitted in advance of the January entrance exams.
 If you would like your son to be considered for a bursary you should complete the Application for Financial Assistance Form which is available from the Admissions Office.
 Every year, there are more applications than there are funds available, and performance in the entrance exams is part of the assessment process.

 An Award is granted at the sole discretion of the School and the pupil who is the subject of this Award is required to work hard, to contribute positively to the life of the School, to be a credit to the School and to set a good example to other pupils.
 Music Scholars are expected to participate willingly and regularly in the musical life of the school, participate in school ensembles and concerts and, if possible, be a member of the choir.
-He is also expected to study GCSE music.
-Sport Scholars should lead by example in every aspect of school sport and should be fully involved in practices and coaching, where appropriate, represent the school in teams whenever selected and maintain at least 75% participation record (unless injured) in all sports selected.
+They are also expected to study GCSE music.
+Sports Scholars should lead by example in every aspect of school sport and should be fully involved in practices and coaching, where appropriate, and should represent the school in teams whenever selected and maintain a high level of participation (unless injured) in all sports selected.
 The full terms and conditions of the award will be set out the School’s terms and conditions at the time that the award is granted.

 John Carr Academic Scholarships (up to 25% of fees) - awarded based on a boy’s performance in the 11+ entrance exam.
-They are not means-tested and anyone in the top 15 of the entrance exam list is eligible.
+They are not means-tested and eligibility is based on performance in the entrance exam.
 Scholarships are available in a similar way at 13+.